Well-wisher sends message of support to King as Camilla opens charity centre

 Sir Michael Pakenham, a supporter of Maggie’s, told the Queen as she toured the new £6 million centre: “All best wishes to His Majesty for the very best recovery.

-“I think all hospitals should have a Maggie’s,” Camila told Rebecca Longmate, the Royal Free’s director of nursing.
+“I think all hospitals should have a Maggie’s,” Camilla told Rebecca Longmate, the Royal Free’s director of nursing.

 Camilla was making her first visit to a centre as Queen and has visited many across the country.